 Brunei is an Asian country that has a rich fishing economy.
-Brunei is located at the south eastern part of Asia, and it neighbors Malaysia.
+Brunei is located in the southeastern part of Asia, and it neighbors Malaysia.
 Brunei’s capital city is Bandar Seri Begawan.
-Brunei has many historic sites and natural beauties to show case to its visitors.
+Brunei has many historic sites and natural beauties to showcase to its visitors.
 Touring Brunei will make you fall in love with nature through the eco-tours, the Brunei culture by the beauty of the mosques and friendly nature of the locals; and the seaside by the fun at the beach.
 However, as a foreigner and tourist in Brunei, be acknowledged that alcohol and meat that is not ‘halal’ certified is illegal.
 Thus, ensure you have not carried such meat into Brunei and avid taking alcohol in any place within the state.

 There are four ways of entering Brunei.
 Brunei has only one international airport: the Brunei International Airport that is served by the Royal Brunei Airlines.
-The international destinations into Brunei are: Dubai, London, Kuala Lumpur, Singapore, Perth, Auckland, Brisbane and Kota Kinabalu.
-Other airlines that serve the international flights are: Singapore Airlines, Malaysia Airlines, and Air Asia.
-The two main border crossings into Brunei from Malaysia are: Miri and Limbang, through which visitors can enter Malaysia.
+The international destinations into Brunei are Dubai, London, Kuala Lumpur, Singapore, Perth, Auckland, Brisbane, and Kota Kinabalu.
+Other airlines that serve international flights are Singapore Airlines, Malaysia Airlines, and Air Asia.
+The two main border crossings into Brunei from Malaysia are Miri and Limbang, through which visitors can enter Malaysia.

 Brunei’s accommodation consists of a wide range of hotels, resorts, beach villas, guesthouses and apartments to choose from.
 The capital city, Bandar Seri Begawan, provides good quality facilities.
 Rooms and homes can be booked online with an array of prices to enable you to budget for the nights to spend in Brunei.